atet/ggj2022/README.md

 Your local computer (e.g. home laptop and/or desktop) will need to have:

-* Broadband internet as we will have to download some pretty big files
+* Broadband internet, as we will have to download some pretty big files
 * ≥8 GB of RAM
 * ≥10 GB of free disk space